 Bake for 45 min

-Remove from oven, brush chicken with sauce
+Remove from oven, brush chicken with glaze

-Return to oven; bake for 10-15 min, or until cooked through
+Return to oven; bake 10-15 min, or until cooked through

-Brush with remaining sauce straight from oven
+Brush with remaining glaze straight from oven